devtron-labs/devtron/docs/user-guide/creating-application/workflow/ci-pipeline.md

 ### 3. Deploy Image from External Service

-For CI pipeline, you can receive container images from an external services via webhook API.
+Devtron can receive container images from an external service through a webhook API.

 You can use Devtron for deployments on Kubernetes while using an external CI tool such as Jenkins or CircleCI.
-External CI feature can be used when the CI tool is hosted outside the Devtron platform.
-However, by using an external CI, you will not be able to use some of the Devtron features such as Image scanning and security policies, configuring pre-post CI stages etc.
+Use External CI when the CI tool is hosted outside Devtron.
+However, External CI does not support some Devtron features such as image scanning, security policies, and pre-build or post-build stages.

+{% hint style="info" %}
+To deploy an image that was built manually and already exists in Azure Container Registry, see [Deploy an Image from Azure Container Registry](../../use-cases/deploy-existing-acr-image.md#deploy-an-existing-acr-image).
+{% endhint %}

 * Create a [new](../../create-application.md) or [clone](../../cloning-application.md) an application.